 - Successfully implemented the new system including a full archive that links seamlessly

-- From day 1 continued to operate business as usual – producing all the required data reports for service managers, commissioners, regulators and the board
+- From day 1 continued to operate business as usual.
+They produced all the required data reports for service managers, commissioners, regulators and the board

 - Worked long hours and weekends to ensure no deadline was missed